rishitvm/Learnings/README.md

 -  A FastAPI backend to handle inference requests from clients.
 -  A Streamlit frontend that provides an interactive UI to test the model's predictions.
 -  Full Dockerization for portability and ease of deployment.

-#### Project Structure

-- `gpt2-lora-gsm8k-merged`: Saved fine-tuned GPT-2 model.
-- `app.py`: FastAPI server to serve the model via REST API.
-- `frontend.py`: Streamlit interface to interact with the model.
-- `Dockerfile`: Instructions to build the Docker image.
-- `supervisord.conf`: Used to run both FastAPI and Streamlit simultaneously inside Docker.

 ---